mythaxis/mythaxis.github.io/content/issue-24/Spring Man.md

 -

 *Thanks for reading - but we'd love feedback!
-Let us know what you think of "Alight" on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/138439474743720).*
+Let us know what you think of "Spring Man" on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/138439474743720).*